RE@L Repost: "K12 Ed Tech - How What We Once Were Got Us To Where We Are Now!"

 Yes, big computers wouldn’t fit in a classroom, but the teletypes did.
 It may look clumsy now, but it was game-changing back then: If we flowcharted our problem carefully, and wrote our computer code carefully, we could get the computer to help us solve problems and do things never before thought possible.

-In this, the 50th year anniversary of educational computing, RE@L has many of the same team who brought MECC’s effective and game-changing programs to K12 classrooms all across the country.
-That includes the renowned Oregon Trail, the leading educational simulation of all time.
+In this, the 50th year anniversary of educational computing, RE@L has many of the same team members who brought MECC’s effective, game-changing programs to K12 classrooms all across the world.

-It won’t be long and you’ll see more new go-to RE@L products that will be leaders in the future.
-Stay tuned!
+It won’t be long and you’ll see new RE@L STEM Investigation learning products that will soon be exemplars for the future of EdTech learning.

 Click the globe above to return to our RE@L Homepage!